-- 1. Engaging the family; - 2.
-Assembling the child and family team; - 3.
-Facilitating a child and family team meeting at a minimum every thirty (30) days; - 4.
-Facilitating the creation of a plan of care, which includes a plan for anticipating, preventing and managing crisis, within the child and family team meeting; - 5.
-Working with the team in identifying agency providers of services and other community resources to meet family and youth needs;
+- 1. Engaging the family;

+- 2. Assembling the child and family team;

+- 3. Facilitating a child and family team meeting at a minimum every thirty (30) days;

+4. Facilitating the creation of a plan of care, which includes a plan for anticipating, preventing and managing crisis, within the child and family team meeting;

-- 6. Making necessary referrals for youth; - 7.
-Documenting and maintaining all information regarding the plan of care, including revisions and child and family team meetings; - 8.
-Presenting plan of care for approval by the family and team; - 9.
-Providing copies of the plan of care to the entire team including the youth and family parent(s)/legal guardian(s); - 10.
-Monitoring the implementation of the plan of care and revising if necessary to achieve outcomes; - 11.
-Maintaining communication between all child and family team members; - 12.
-Monitoring the progress toward needs met and whether or not the referral behaviors are decreasing; - 13.
-Leading the team to discuss and ensure the supports and services the youth and family are receiving continue to meet the caregiver and youth's needs; - 14.
-Educating new team members about the wraparound process; and, - 15.
-Maintaining team cohesiveness.
+5. Working with the team in identifying agency providers of services and other community resources to meet family and youth needs;

+6. Making necessary referrals for youth;

+7. Documenting and maintaining all information regarding the plan of care, including revisions and child and family team meetings;

+8. Presenting plan of care for approval by the family and team;

+9. Providing copies of the plan of care to the entire team including the youth and family parent(s)/legal guardian(s);

+10. Monitoring the implementation of the plan of care and revising if necessary to achieve outcomes;

+11. Maintaining communication between all child and family team members;

+12. Monitoring the progress toward needs met and whether or not the referral behaviors are decreasing;

+13. Leading the team to discuss and ensure the supports and services the youth and family are receiving continue to meet the caregiver and youth's needs;

+- 14. Educating new team members about the wraparound process; and,

+- 15. Maintaining team cohesiveness.

+- 6.3.7- BH  Care Coordination

+Provided for: \square Mental Health \square Substance Use Disorder

-6.3.7- I BH UHC and Molina cover: Community Support Services are limited to four hundred (400) fifteen (15) minute units per calendar year with no prior authorization.
+Community Support Services are limited to four hundred (400) fifteen (15) minute units per calendar year with no prior authorization.

 Community Support Services are directed towards children, adolescents and families and will vary with respect to hours, type and intensity of services, depending on the changing needs of each person.
 The purpose/intent is to provide specific, measurable, and individualized services to each person served focusing on the person's ability to succeed in the community; to identify and access needed services; and, to show improvement in school, work, family, and community participation.

-Community Support Services should be person-centered and focus on the person's recovery and ability to succeed in the community; to identify and access needed services and, to show improvement in home, health, purpose and community.
-6.3.7.1- BH MYPAC is not covered by either UHC or Molina.
-6.3.7.2- BH ⊠ Care transition services Provided for: ⊠ Mental Health ⊠ Substance Use Disorder settings.
+Community Support Services should be person-centered and focus on the person's recovery and ability to succeed in the community; to identify and access needed services; and, to show improvement in home, health, purpose and community.

+6.3.7.1- BH Intensive wraparound Provided for: Mental Health Substance Use Disorder